 Address unhealthy substance use in an open and nonjudgmental manner.
 Dr. Kessler stresses how important it is to come from a place of caring to dispel feelings of stigma or shame.
 To prepare for these discussions, read through patient scenarios with suggested clinician responses in the National Institute on Drug Abuse’s How Do You Address Patient Resistance resource.

 Provide resources and referrals for addiction treatment.
-Seeking Drug Abuse Treatment: Know What to Ask can be a helpful resource for patients.
 Refer patients to a local behavioral health provider to work toward recovery.
 Dr. Kessler recommends doing this before treating any dental issues, because patients with untreated addiction could have adverse reactions during dental treatment that are connected to their drug use.
 In emergency dental situations, refer the patient to an oral and maxillofacial surgeon or a local emergency room.
 Both of these clinical settings have the necessary equipment to evaluate the patient’s medical status and monitor vital signs before dental treatment is rendered.

 - Discussing Pain Management